daniallim/BABABOI-Flight-Airline-System/README.md

 git clone https://github.com/YOUR-USERNAME/BABABOI-Flight-Airline-System.git
 ```

-Alternatively, you can download the repository as a **ZIP file** from GitHub.
+Alternatively, download the repository as a **ZIP file** from GitHub.

----

 ### 2. Extract the ZIP File

-> ⚠️ **Do not open or run the project directly from the ZIP file.**

 If you downloaded the project as a ZIP file:

 1. Locate the downloaded ZIP file.
 2. Right-click the ZIP file.
 3. Select **Extract All**.
-4. Choose a location on your computer.
+4. Choose a suitable location.
 5. Wait for the extraction to complete.

-After extracting, open the **BABABOI-Flight-Airline-System** folder.

----
+> ⚠️ **Do not open or run the project directly from the ZIP file.**

 ### 3. Open the Project in NetBeans

 Open **Apache NetBeans IDE 31 or later**.

-Navigate to:
+Go to:

 ```text
 File → Open Project
 ```

-Then select the extracted **BABABOI-Flight-Airline-System** project folder.
+Select the extracted **BABABOI-Flight-Airline-System** project folder.

----

 ### 4. Configure JDK 26

-Make sure the project is configured to use **JDK 26**.
+Make sure the project is configured to use **JDK 26** in NetBeans.

-Verify that the correct Java platform is selected in the NetBeans project settings before running the application.

----

 ### 5. Run the Application

-Locate the main entry file:
+Locate the project's main entry point:

 ```text
 Main.java